HSU-ANT/ACME.jl/README.md

 ```

 Note that the solver used to solve the non-linear equation when running the
-model is at present a very simple one which is likely not to converge.
-Hence,
+model saves solutions to use as starting points in the future.
+Model execution
+will therefore become faster after an initial learning phase.
+Nevertheless,
-ACME can at the moment be used primarily to compute all the model matrices, but
+ACME is at present more geared towards computing all the model matrices than to
-not so much for actually running the model.
+actually running the model.